-The management fee is calculated and payable monthly in arrears at the annual rate of 1.375% of the Fund's average daily total assets during such period.
-For purposes of calculating the management fee, the term "total assets" includes any assets, including any assets acquired with the proceeds of leverage.
+The management fee is calculated and payable monthly in arrears at the annual rate of 1.375% of the Fund's average daily net assets during such period.
+Prior to February 28, 2025, the management fee was calculated and payable monthly in arrears at the annual rate of 1.375% of our average daily total assets during such period.